Carolyn Bertozzi: Biotechnology startups

 In 2001, Bertozzi and Steve Rosen co-founded Thios Pharmaceuticals in Emeryville, California, the first company to target sulfation pathways.
 Thios Pharmaceuticals dissolved in 2005.

-In 2008, Bertozzi founded a startup of her own: Redwood Bioscience also in Emeryville, California.
+In 2008, Bertozzi co-founded Redwood Bioscience, also in Emeryville, California, with her former graduate student David Rabuka.
 Redwood Bioscience is a biotechnology company that uses SMARTag, a site-specific protein modification technology that allows small drugs to attach to sites on the proteins and can be used to help fight cancers.
 Redwood Bioscience was acquired by Catalent Pharma Solutions in 2014.
 Bertozzi remains a part of the advisory board for the biologics sector of the company.

 In 2014, she co-founded Enable Biosciences of South San Francisco, California.
 It focuses on biotechnologies for at-home diagnoses for type 1 diabetes, HIV, and other diseases.

 Bertozzi became a co-founder of Palleon Pharma of Waltham, Massachusetts, in 2015.
 Palleon Pharma focuses on investigating glycoimmune checkpoint inhibitors as a potential treatment for cancer.

 In 2017, Bertozzi helped found InterVenn Biosciences, which uses mass spectrometry and artificial intelligence to enhance glycoproteomics for target and biomarker discovery, ovarian cancer diagnostics, and predicting the successes and failures of clinical trials.

 She co-founded the Grace Science Foundation in 2018.
 The foundation focuses on curing NGLY1 deficiency through developing therapeutics that are efficient and inexpensive.

 In 2019, she co-founded both OliLux Biosciences and Lycia Therapeutics.
 OliLux Biosciences develops new methods for tuberculosis detection.
 The founding of Lycia Therapeutics occurred when Bertozzi's group discovered lysosome-targeting chimeras (LYTACs).
 The new molecule class may be able to degrade some cardiovascular disease and cancer targets.
 Lycia Therapeutics focuses on developing technology which utilizes lysosome-targeting chimeras (LYTACs).

-Bertozzi also previously served on the research advisory board of several pharmaceutical companies including GlaxoSmithKline, and until 2021 Eli Lilly.
-Bertozzi has served on the scientific advisory board of Colossal Biosciences since 2021.
+Bertozzi served on Eli Lilly's board of directors from 2017 to 2021, including on its Science and Technology Committee, and resigned after Lilly entered a licensing agreement with Lycia Therapeutics, which she co-founded.
+She has also served on the research advisory boards of pharmaceutical companies including GlaxoSmithKline, and on the scientific advisory board of Colossal Biosciences since 2021.